katarinarosiak/Launch-School-Social-Network/Past Events.md

+Game Night!

+The Virtual Pub is opening back up, this time for a virtual game night.
+Grab your fantastic bev and sharpen your mouse to draw and guess things like: Lady Gaga, the Eiffel Tower, butter, and more.

+We’re going to use gather.town, a really cool tool for proximity video chat in fully customizable, 2D interactive spaces and http://skribbl.io/.

+Time: November, 21, 4 PM ET
+RSVP capped at 12

+---

 Hi everyone!
 We're going to be hosting another TWO events on Thursday as we continue our beta mode.
 The first meetup was a lot of fun and it was great to meet new people from Launch School in a more social format.
 From the feedback we gathered, having 10 attendees seemed like too many people, so we'll be limiting each event to 8 attendees this week to see if that's a more comfortable number.
 We are adding a 'ground rule' and some more structure: